 Unfortunately, online security breaches are not uncommon these days.
+From phishing emails to opportunistic digital fraud, cyber-attacks are a growing threat for businesses.
 That’s why it’s never been more important to ensure all your accounts are as protected as possible.

 Strong passwords are important here.
 (If you have something obvious like “password 1234,” it’s time to change it.)
-But it’s also a smart idea to enable two-factor authentication on your accounts, which adds a layer of security on top of your password to help prevent unwanted activity.
+It’s also a smart idea to enable two-factor authentication on your accounts, which adds a layer of security on top of your password to help prevent unwanted activity.

 What is two-factor authentication?